protocol/research-website/content/talks/plr22-alfonso/index.md

 # Short abstract
 # Describe talk here
-abstract: "Alfonso de la Rocha presents his work titled on Hierarchical Consensus, whose goal is to develop a framework to enable on-demand horizontal scalability of Filecoin (and other blockchain networks) through an alternative sharding/side-chain scheme that supports heterogeneous consensus algorithms in each subnetwork. "
+abstract: "Alfonso de la Rocha presents his work on Hierarchical Consensus, whose goal is to develop a framework to enable on-demand horizontal scalability of Filecoin (and other blockchain networks) through an alternative sharding/side-chain scheme that supports heterogeneous consensus algorithms in each subnetwork."

 ---